juhp/fbrnch/README.md

 like:

 - merging and building a package across release branches
-- creating package reviews
+- automatic parallel builds of sets of packages in dependency order
-- listing approved package reviews
+- creating, updating and listing package reviews
-- requesting repo and branches
+- requesting new repos and branches
 - importing new packages
-- automatic parallel builds of sets of packages in dependency order
+- progressive copr builds

 and more.